 12. Ecological information

-When properly used or disposed, the Lithium-Ion batteries do not present environmental hazard.
+When properly used or disposed, the Lithium-Poly batteries do not present environmental hazard.

 13. Disposal considerations

 Dispose in accordance with applicable regulations which vary from country to country.

 (In most countries, the trashing of used batteries is forbidden and the end-users are invited to dispose of them properly, eventually through not-for-profit organizations, mandated by local governments or organized on a voluntary basis by professionals).